regisfaria/keyboard-press-counter/README.md

 ## Overview
 Lately I was wondering how many key presses are being done when I'm coding.
 So this code aims to give me that answer.

+The code recieves the name of a key you wish that the script stop to run and give you the total of key pressed.

 ## Installation and Running
 Just install the following py module and run: